Pareto01/Prices_0f_houses/README.md

 ### Abstract

-This project explores the variations in house prices across different locations in Nigeria, with a specific focus on the influence of inherent characteristics such as the number of bedrooms, bathrooms, and parking spaces.
-By leveraging data from data.world and employing R for data analysis and visualization, this study aims to identify patterns and insights that can inform stakeholders about the real estate market in Nigeria.
-Key findings include the identification of the most and least expensive locations to buy houses and the factors that significantly impact house prices.
+This project examines the differences in home pricing in several Nigerian regions, paying particular attention to the impact of innate features such the quantity of bedrooms, bathrooms, and parking spots.
+This project attempts to find trends and insights that can inform stakeholders about Nigeria's real estate industry by using data from data.world and R for data analysis and visualization.
+The places with the highest and lowest costs to purchase a home as well as the factors that have a major influence on home prices are among the important conclusions.

 ### Methodology